 What seems more interesting and fruitful is to consider the classes

-P is the set of all languages that are accepted by polynomial-time (deterministic) algorithms.
-Meanwhile, NP is the set of all languages that are accepted by polynomial-time (nondeterministic) algorithms.
+P is the set of all languages that are accepted by polynomial-time deterministic Turing machines.
+Meanwhile, NP is the set of all languages that are accepted by polynomial-time nondeterministic Turing machines.

-Of course, PNP, but no one knows whether this inclusion is proper!
+Of course, P ⊆ NP (because deterministic TMs form a subset of nondeterministic TMs), but no one knows whether this inclusion is proper!
 That is, no one knows the answer to the question "Is P = NP?"

 In Section 14.5, Linz presents some examples of problems in the class NP that are not known to be in P. Indeed, these problems are among the "hardest" problems in NP; such problems are referred to as being NP-Complete.
 (A more detailed explanation is found below.)